 Monday of Holy Week

-As we begin Holy Week, we can ponder Jesus’ prophetic response to his society, his witness to truth, and his steadfast adherence to what he recognized as the essence of God’s reign on earth.
+As we enter Holy Week, we ponder Jesus’ prophetic response to his society, his witness to truth, and his steadfast adherence to what he recognized as the essence of God’s truth and justice on earth.
 He surely understood where his words and actions were leading.
-Yet, his prophetic life made him willing to accept death as the price of truth.
-If we honestly believe that as followers of Jesus the Spirit is calling us to live as prophetic witnesses to God’s reign on this earth, how do our lives compare with the stance of Jesus?
+Yet, his prophetic life made him willing to accept death as the price of integrity.
+If we honestly believe that, as followers of Jesus, the Spirit is calling us to live as prophetic witnesses to justice on this earth, as citizens of an interconnected global world where do we stand when we hold ourselves up against the mirror of the dominant society in the USA at this time?
+How do we witness?
+Do we tolerate violence, support excess consumerism, accept the oppression of workers so that we can have cheap goods to buy?
+Do we tolerate silently the abuse of sexuality, especially of women, as a sales gimmick or as entertainment?
+What about our acceptance of prejudices-ethnic, racial, or gender related?
+What are our attitudes about the environment, about global warming?
+Do we care enough to call hypocritical politicians to accountability?
+How do we see ourselves when looking in these mirrors?
+How do we compare with the courageous stance of Jesus?

 Send forth your Spirit, O God, and renew the face of the earth.

-Reflect on the question above.
-Compare some present situations with those against which Jesus raised his voice,
+Reflect on the questions above.
+Are they valid?
+Compare them with the situations against which Jesus raised his voice?

 When the days drew near for him to be taken up, he set his face to go to Jerusalem

-for you pay tithe of mint and anise and cummin,
+for you pay tithe of mint and anise and cumin,

 and have omitted the weightier matters of the law, judgment, mercy, and faith:

 these ought you to have done, and not to leave the other undone.